This CDE is All About Type 2 and You

 - Eating a more well-rounded diet

-- Using insulin pumps, CGMs, and medications to their max potential
+- Using insulin pumps, continuous glucose monitors (CGMs) and medications to their max potential

 - Reduced number of low blood sugars